taokann/WeBash/README.md

 # WeBash
 A javascript terminal emulator for websites
-A nodeJS API thaht provides output of commands you sent to it
+A nodeJS API that provides output of commands you sent to it

 ## I don't understand...
 Always dreamed to have your website feel like a terminal ?
 Build it with WeBash !
 WeBash is a contraction of 'Web' and 'Bash'.

 The users will be able to navigate throught your website (or just a part of it) using commands provided by WeBash API.
 If you choose to use WeBash for a entire website, it will be one-page : WeBash will carry informations from other pages to bring them to the user, who does not move from your CLI.
-Note that you have to build the command line interface, WeBash only provide output of commands.
+Note that you have to build the command line interface, WeBash only provides output of commands.

 ## Commands
 You can get the commands list by sending 'help' to the API.